ryan-allan/API/1.3/APPENDICES/APPENDIX C.md

 <BR>

 <p>When getSendingStatistics() API function is called the Platform responds with a URL link that leads to an XML file to be downloaded.
-You are limited in the number of requests you can make per day to this API and in the period duration you want to get report for.</p>
+You are limited in the number of requests you can make per day to this API and in the period duration you want to get the report for.</p>
 <p>Report is a list of sending SMS/MMS xml report grouped into sections.</p>
 <p><strong>SMS sending XML</strong></p>
 <p>All data related to sending one SMS are encapsulated inside <em>&lt;TEXT&gt;</em> tag which contain few attributes:</p>